 How to File a Petition for Probate in California

-1. Petition for Probate (Form DE-111) – This form basically defines the information that will be presented to the Court, such as:
+1. Petition for Probate (Form DE-111) – This form defines the information that will be presented to the Court, such as:

 - Name of the Petitioner